porrey/max1704x/README.md

 This device is also available on breakout boards from [Amazon](https://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Daps&field-keywords=max17043&rh=i%3Aaps%2Ck%3Amax17043).
 Be cautious when ordering these from unknown suppliers.
 I have read on various forums that some of these do not work properly.
 I recommend ordering from SparkFun.

 ## Usage ##
-The step is to include the library in your sketch.
-Include MAX17043.h if you are suing the single cell chip or MAX17044.h if you are using the two cell chip.
+The first step is to include the library in your sketch.
+Include MAX17043.h if you are using the single cell chip or MAX17044.h if you are using the two cell chip.

     #include "MAX17043.h"

-Next, in the **`setup()`** routine call begin on the Fuel Gauge.
-Initialize the Serial interface to display the device properties to the serial output.
+Next, in the **`setup()`** routine, initialize the Serial interface to display the device properties to the serial output and call begin on the Fuel Gauge.

     void setup()
     {
       // Initialize the serial interface.
       Serial.begin(115200);

 	  // Initialize the fuel gauge.
-      FuelGauge.begin();
+	  if (FuelGauge.begin()
+	  {
+	    Serial.println("The MAX17043 device was found.\n");
+	    FuelGauge.quickstart();
+	  } else
+	  {
+	    Serial.println("The MAX17043 device was NOT found.\n");
+	    while (true);
+	  }
     }

 In the loop, use the properties to show the state of the battery and the fuel gauge.